sandeepscet/aChess-devsunleashed/README.md

 - [] Team info and config as View Mode in EPIC
 - [] Transition Issue on game status change(only if performance not much get impact)
 - [] Start Game with FEN Position
+- [] Notification for move and game status

 ## Credit
 - [chess.js](https://github.com/jhlywa/chess.js)